sudowing/service-engine/README2.md

 ### REST **_and_** GraphQL.

 I've worked in multiple shops where some subset of engineers had an interest in utilizing GraphQL -- but others were hesitent as REST was the office standard and learning any new tech takes time.
-This project is to support both so that the REST needs of today are satisfied, while also enabling those interested to explore GraphQL adoption.
+A primary goal of this project is to support both so that the REST needs of today are satisfied, while enabling GraphQL evaluation/adoption.

 ### Validation at the Source

 JOI validators are created for each resource -- or more acurately each CRUD method for each resource.

+These validators prevent invalid db queries from reaching the database and also offloading validation requirements from clients.

 ### Database Migrations